gamroyan/POchatbot/README.md

 **chats.py:** A module for interacting with the OpenAI API.
 It sends the scraped content along with user questions to OpenAI and returns short answers.

-**restAPI.py:** A FastAPI-based RESTful API that provides an endpoint to get processed content from a website and answer predefined questions.
+**restAPI.py:** A FastAPI REST API that provides an endpoint to get processed content from a website and answer predefined questions.

 **config_loader.py:** Loads configuration settings from a specified file (API key, model name, and port number)